abhi2024vlg/Art_extract/Task1/README.md

 ## Image Visualization

 Finally, I visualized the top three outliers according to the model's predictions.
 These are images that the model identifies as potentially having all three attributes (Artist, Style, and Genre) mislabeled.

+## Repository Structure

+The project repository is organized as follows:

+- **Class Mapping Files**:
+  - `artist_class.txt`, `genre_class.txt`, `style_class.txt`: These files map class labels to numerical values for model training and evaluation.

+- **Dataset Preparation**:
+  - `dataset.ipynb`: This notebook contains code for creating the merged dataset (`merged_wikiart_dataset.csv`).
+The process involves taking the intersection of the three original WikiArt CSV files and remapping class labels for consistent processing.

+- **Model Development**:
+  - `model-testing.ipynb`: This notebook was used for testing and debugging different model variants using dummy data before full-scale training.

+- **Core Implementation**:
+  - `classification.ipynb`: The primary notebook containing code for image attribute classification, including model training, validation, and testing.

+- **Analysis and Evaluation**:
+  - `outlier-detection.ipynb`: This notebook contains code that utilizes the trained model from `classification.ipynb` to perform outlier detection on the test dataset.